 Finally, there’s one area of the service sector where an investment can not only turn into profits, but it can make you feel good as well.
 That’s the medical services subset of the service sector.
 When you invest in medical services, you’re investing in the unsung heroes who will spend their lives saving the lives of others.

-Not only is medicine a profitable industry that offers up a strong investment opportunity, but, when you invest in the space, you can go to sleep at night knowing that your investments are funding the companies that keep your community healthy and provide comfort and care to the sick.
+Not only is medicine a profitable industry that offers up a strong investment opportunity, but, when you invest in the space, you can go to sleep at night knowing that your activity in the stock market is funding the companies that keep your community healthy and provide comfort and care to the sick.

 Service Stock Cons